 Kar Liang is a multidisciplinary producer with a decade of experience in video production, animation and designing graphics content for TV, film and digital media.
 After graduating from Nanyang Academy of Fine Arts in 2008, he started off his career as a Digital Artist in MediaCorp.
 Having done a fair share of motion graphics, animation, visual effects and art directing in the following years, he has shifted into producing and directing short form content for brands, agencies and studios.
 He believes that “whatever doesn’t kill you simply makes you… STRANGER.”

 Pyae was formerly an editor at Coconuts Yangon before switching over to her current role as Grove’s in-house branded content writer.
 Outside of writing, her hobbies include baking and giving unsolicited book recommendations.
 She also teaches creative writing part-time, and currently lives in Yangon with her dogs, Gus and Missy.

 Head of Operations & Talent

-Clarissa manages operations across the Coconuts offices, and heads our COCO+ membership program.
+Clarissa heads operations and hiring across the Coconuts offices.
 A multitasker by nature, she has also taken on the role of Production Manager for numerous branded and Coconuts Media original videos, including projects for Discovery, iflix, and Toggle.
 She has over 10 years’ experience in office administration with a special interest in event planning, marketing, and client liaison.
 Clarissa holds a BA (Hons) in Arts Management from LASALLE College of the Arts.